Student & Family Handbook

-We are excited to adopt an advisory model in Middle School this year.
 Each Middle School student will be part of a learning cohort, called an advisory, that is facilitated by a faculty member advisor.
 The advisor is the point of contact between the family and the Middle School faculty.
 The advisor will guide the Family-Teacher Conference along with your student.
-We look forward to sharing more information with you about the advisory model at Back to School Night.

 Family-Teacher Conferences are 25-30 minutes long and are meant to give parents/guardians an understanding of how their child is progressing in their learning.
 If parents/guardians and/or teachers feel that there is a need for a more in-depth discussion that will warrant a longer time slot, arrangements should be made to meet at a separate time.

 As a Jewish school, much of the life of PJA runs according to the Jewish calendar and other Jewish rituals.
 Below we’ve outlined some of the hallmarks of Jewish Life at PJA.
 This document is by no means inclusive of all of the Jewish life of our school.
-Please always feel free to ask questions of Merrill, Amy or any Jewish Studies teacher.
+Please always feel free to ask questions of the Principal or Director of Jewish Life.
 We are always happy to talk to you and answer your questions!